The Android Platform Security Model (2023): Implementation

-Secondary modalities are also prevented from performing some actions --- for example, they do not decrypt file-based or full-disk encrypted user data partitions (such as on first boot) and are required to fallback to primary authentication once every 72 hours.
-If a weak biometric does not meet either of the criteria (spoofability and pipelines security), then they cannot unlock Keymaster auth-bound keys and have a shorter fallback period.
+These axes are used to categorize secondary authentication modalities into three sub-tiers, where each sub-tier has constraints applied in proportion to their level of security~\cite{androidblogpost-biometrics-2020}: \begin{itemize} \item Class 3 (formerly `strong'): SAR<7\% and secure pipeline \item Class 2 (formerly `weak'): 7\%<SAR<20\% and secure pipeline \item Class 1 (formerly `convenience'): SAR>20\% or insecure pipeline \end{itemize} All classes are required to have a (na\"ive/random) false acceptance rate (FAR) of at most 1/50000 and a false rejection rate (FRR) of less than 10\%.
+Biometric modalities not meeting these minimum requirements cannot be used as Android unlock methods.
+Secondary modalities are prevented from performing some actions --- for example, they cannot decrypt file-based or full-disk encrypted user data partitions (such as on first boot) and are required to fallback to primary authentication once every 72 (Class~3) or 24 (Class~1 and~2) hours.
+Only Class~3 biometrics can unlock Keymint auth-bound keys and only Class~3 and~2 can be used for in-app authentication.

+The benefits of using a secondary modality in addition to a primary modality aren't limited to convenience: they help mitigate against the aforementioned smudge and shoulder surfing attacks by reducing the number of opportunities for an attacker to capture primary authentication attempts.

 Android 10 introduced support for implicit biometric modalities in \texttt{BiometricPrompt} for modalities that do not require explicit interaction, for example face recognition.
-Android 11 further introduces new features such as allowing developers to specify the authentication types accepted by their apps and thus the preferred level of security~\cite{url-android-biometric-auth-11}.
+Android 11 further introduced new features such as allowing developers to specify the authentication types accepted by their apps and thus the preferred level of security~\cite{url-android-biometric-auth-11}.

-\item \emph{Tertiary Authentication} modalities are alternate modalities such as unlocking when paired with a trusted Bluetooth device, or unlocking at trusted locations.
+\item \emph{Tertiary Authentication} modalities are alternate modalities such as unlocking when paired with a trusted Bluetooth device, or unlocking at trusted locations; they are also referred to as environmental authentication.
 Tertiary modalities are subject to all the constraints of secondary modalities.
-Additionally, like the weaker secondary modalities, tertiary modalities are also restricted from granting access to Keymaster auth-bound keys (such as those required for payments) and also require a fallback to primary authentication after any 4-hour idle period. \end{itemize}
+Additionally, like the weaker secondary modalities, tertiary modalities are also restricted from granting access to Keymint auth-bound keys (such as those required for payments) and also require a fallback to primary authentication after any 4-hour idle period.
+Android~10 switched tertiary authentication from an active unlock mechanism into an extending unlock mechanism that can only keep a device unlocked for a longer duration (up to 4 hours) but no longer unlock it once it has been locked. \end{itemize}